ShaddyDC/osuMissAnalyzer/README.md

 The AutoHotKey script lets you view your most recent replay.

+Make sure you have configured both the options.cfg of OsuMissAnalyzer.exe as well as the script itself as described at the top of the script.

-The way it works is that after you complete a map, if you have the script running, you can hit Alt+R and it'll open that replay.
-Make sure the script file is in the same directory as the OsuMissAnalyzer.exe.
+The way it works is that after you complete a map, if you have the script running, you can hit your preconfigured ToggleMissAnalyzer key and it'll open that replay.